-The Global Poverty Mapping Project seeks to enhance current understanding of the global distribution of poverty and the geographic and biophysical conditions of where the poor live.
-Additionally, the project aims to assist policy makers, development agencies, and the poor themselves in designing interventions to reduce poverty.
+The Poverty Mapping Collection enhances our understanding of the geographic distribution of people living in poverty and the conditions of their environment.
+The data assists policy makers, development agencies, and academic researchers in making decisions to reduce poverty.

-Spatially explicit data sets are available for selected proxy measures of poverty at global and national scales.
-The global data are of varying resolution, but primarily coarse; the national data sets are of considerably higher resolution.
+Spatially explicit data sets are available for selected proxy measures of poverty at global, national, and subnational scales.
+The global data are of varying resolution, but primarily coarse; the national and subnational data sets are of considerably higher resolution.
 The data catalogs describe the variables available in each data set, and the underlying spatial, survey, and census data sets used to construct the integrated collection.
-Metadata records also provide details on source data and methods.
+Details are provided on source data and methods.